Rosa-Luxemburgstiftung-Berlin/rls.openproject/README.md

 it includes optional backup and recovery tasks.

-currently tested with different ansible versions (2.9 - 2.18¹) and:
+currently tested with different ansible versions (2.9 - 2.18¹ + 2.19pre²) and:
  * debian 12
  * debian 11
  * ubuntu 22.04
  * ubuntu 20.04

-¹) - the tests usually include a run with the latest stabel version
+¹) - the tests usually include a run with the latest stabel version ²) - this role is ready to run using ansible 12 / ansible-core 2.19

 ## scheduled task creation